JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 - ESI stores the fourth argument
 - EDI stores the fifth argument

-Situations where more than five arguments should be used fall outside the scope of this article.
+<p style="text-align: justify;">Situations where more than five arguments should be used fall outside the scope of this article.</p>

 <p style="text-align: justify;">In the case of socketcall() syscall, the situation looks slightly different.
 Due to the fact that other types of system calls will be called with it, the arguments describing these types must be placed in the reverse order (!)
 On the stack, and then the ECX register (second argument) must point to the top of the stack, in such way that the processor can easily get to the called syscall arguments.</p>